Most chefs and head cooks learn their skills through work experience.

 Creativity.
 Chefs and head cooks need to be creative in order to develop and prepare interesting and innovative recipes.
 They should be able to use various ingredients to create appealing meals for their customers.

 Dexterity.
-Chefs and head cooks need excellent manual dexterity, including proper knife techniques for cutting, chopping, and dicing.
+Chefs and head cooks need excellent dexterity, including proper knife techniques for cutting, chopping, and dicing.

 Leadership skills.
 Chefs and head cooks must have the ability to motivate kitchen staff and develop constructive and cooperative working relationships with them.